Everything you need to know about bringing your dog to your elopement

 On the elopement day if you have traveled to the location and do not have any family around you may need to get a dog sitter, walker or board your pup for some of the time during your trip/elopement.
 We recommend checking out Rover for the local area at least 2 months ahead and/or calling a local vet office to see who they recommend locally or if they also offer boarding.

 What to pack for your dog friendly elopement:

-- paw protection if needed for the terrain we will be on
+- Paw protection, if needed based on terrain we will experience.

 - anything you want them to wear that may be special to the wedding day (like cute bandanas, etc)

 - A towel if you expect them to get wet or super dirty.
 If we are not on a big hike you can do something that may be heavy, but if we are backpacking or out on a longer hike I would recommend something lightweight and fast drying.

 - If you want your pet to sign your marriage license (legal in CO) or decorative one you will need pet friendly ink!